 Figure 9.
-Daily evolution of Wiener filter for well-performing input arrays on tower platform using sensors 24 (top row) and 30 (bottom row) as target channels.
+Daily evolution of residuals for well-performing input arrays on tower platform using sensors 24 (top row) and 30 (bottom row) as target channels.
 The x and y-axes are the number of sensors and the square root of absolute residual, respectively.
+The Wiener filter is calculated using one hour starting at midnight.